CedricNtwari/ecommerce-backend-api/README.md

 # eCommerce Backend API

+**Slogan:** Empowering Digital Commerce with Scalable APIs

-A scalable eCommerce backend API built with Django Rest Framework, providing robust APIs for product management, user authentication, order processing, and reviews.
-This backend is designed to be the foundation for a dynamic and user-friendly eCommerce platform.
+Welcome to the backend of TradeCorner, a robust and scalable eCommerce platform built with Django Rest Framework.
+This API serves as the foundation for product management, user authentication, order processing, and reviews, ensuring seamless and secure transactions.

 ## Table of Contents